- Fire Safety

 Only the person who places a lock and tag may remove it, unless specific procedures are utilized, providing adequate safeguards for the removal by others.
 Such specific removal procedures must be in writing.
 When more than one operation is being conducted on the same equipment, a lock must be applied for each operation.
 It is equally important that persons working in the area of a lockout/tagout operation understand and acknowledge the locks and tags.

-For more information please consult the UND Lockout/Tagout Program, available from the Safety and Environmental Health Office, 777-3341.
+For more information please consult the UND Lockout/Tagout Program, available from the Office of Safety,701-777-3341.

 Belts, gears, shafts, pulleys, flywheels, chains, and other moving parts must be guarded if there is a chance they could come in contact with the operator or a bystander.